steam/presentations/oss-by-default/open-source-by-default.md

 # [fit] :scream::scream::scream:

-^ ActionScript is the scripting language used to build Flash Applications.
-While relegated to the dustbin of the internet I once was a proud carrying member of the ActionScript Club.
+^ While relegated to the dustbin of the internet I once was a proud carrying member of the Flash ActionScript Club.

 ^ I'll move on.